javi0x00/javi0x00/nodejs.md

   - public field

 * Middlewares
+  - Are functions that running after request and running before response.
-  - Are functions that have access to the request object (req), the response object (res).
+  - Are functions that have access to the request object (req), the response object (res) and the next() function.
   * Scope
     - Global
     - Local